-BYU-Idaho students come from all 50 states and nearly 80 countries.
-Married students comprise approximately 25 percent of the student body.
-Nearly 50 percent of the students have served as Latter-day Saint missionaries, bringing a unique level of maturity, cultural diversity, and leadership ability to the campus.
+BYU-Idaho students come to its Rexburg campus from all 50 states and nearly 100 countries.
+Married students comprise approximately 25 percent of the campus student body.
+More than 50 percent of the campus students have served as Latterday Saint missionaries, bringing a unique level of maturity, cultural diversity, and leadership ability to the campus.

-BYU-Idaho is the oldest continuouslyoperating institution of higher education in Idaho.
+BYU-Idaho is the oldest continuously-operating institution of higher education in Idaho.
 The university was founded in 1888 as Bannock Stake Academy with 59 students.
 In 1902 it was named Ricks Academy in honor of Thomas E. Ricks, a Church leader who founded Rexburg and headed the academy's first Board of Education.
 In 1923 it became known as Ricks College, which grew to become the largest privately-owned junior college in the United States.